yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

     -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers

-    -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Contoso's offices to Azure
+    -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Contoso's offices to Azure.

     -   How will you design the address space and subnets to support Contoso's requirements?